-Did you know that each day, a person who eats a vegan diet saves 1,100 gallons of water, 45 pounds of grain, 30 sq ft of forested land, 20 lbs CO2 equivalent, and one animal’s life?
+Each day, a person who eats a vegan diet saves 1,100 gallons of water, 45 pounds of grain, 30 sq ft of forested land, 20 lbs CO2 equivalent, and one animal’s life.

 For some, adopting a vegan diet goes far beyond the plate.
 It extends to the clothes we wear, the beauty and personal products we use, and the beliefs we value.
 Here’s are a few ways that adopting a vegan lifestyle can make you happier and healthier:

-- It is less expensive.
-A vegan diet is typically cheaper than a conventional one, and a recent study done by the Journal of Hunger & Nutrition found that people who adopt plant-based diets save an average of $746.46 a year on groceries.
+A vegan diet is typically cheaper than a conventional one.
+A recent study from the Journal of Hunger & Nutrition found that people who adopt plant-based diets save an average of $746.46 a year on groceries.

-- Get & stay slim.
-Largely, vegans tend to average a healthy and normal body mass index (BMI) compared to meat eaters.
-This may be due to the fact that animal products are in fact, higher in fat.
-Granted they generally contain little to no carbohydrates, dietary fat has more calories per serving and is easily converted into body fat as opposed to calories from carbohydrates.
+Vegans tend to average a healthy and normal body mass index compared to meat eaters.
+This may be due to the fact that animal products are higher in fat.
+They generally contain little to no carbohydrates.
+Dietary fat has more calories per serving and is easily converted into body fat, as opposed to calories from carbohydrates.
 Also, the overall calorie density of animal products leads people to more easily overeat, while we could load up our plates with sweet potatoes and veggies instead!
 There may also be growth stimulating hormones naturally found in animal products.

-- Morality & social justice.
-Anyone who adores animals has probably (at some point in their lives) questioned whether there is a difference between the animals they care for and protect and those that we breed and kill to eat.
-Similarly, anyone who is opposed to injustice in the world, should pause and think about the fact that we breed and kill billions of animals on an annual basis, just so that we can eat them.
+Of our reasons to go vegan, this one hits closest to home.
+Anyone who adores animals has probably wondered about the difference between the animals we care for and those we breed and kill to eat.
+Similarly, anyone who is opposed to injustice in the world should pause and think about the fact that we breed and kill billions of animals every year, just so that we can eat them.

-Once you try going vegan, you soon realize that it is not hard.
-Chances are you won’t even miss the foods you were eating before, simply because you will be feeling so great!
-Many foods are actually better vegan!
-If you’re ready to give a vegan lifestyle a try, start with a meal plan from Fresh ‘N Lean and see how delicious healthy, vegan food can be.
+So there are our reasons to go vegan.
+Once you go vegan, you’ll soon realize that it is not hard.
+Chances are you won’t even miss the foods you were eating before, simply because you’ll be feeling so great!
+Many foods are actually better vegan.
+If you’re ready to give a vegan lifestyle a try, start with a meal plan from Fresh n’ Lean and see how delicious healthy, vegan food can be.